 - An opportunity to showcase your business success!

-As a Madison business, Industry F2F visits provide an opportunity to speak directly to community leaders and give us a chance to hear more from you how we might assist in matters of workforce, roads and infrastructure, business growth and/or physical expansion, and overall marketing and promotion.
+As a Madison business, Industry F2F visits provide an opportunity to speak directly to community leaders and give us a chance to hear more from you how we might assist in matters of workforce development, roads and infrastructure, business growth, and/or physical expansion, and overall marketing and promotion.

 District Tour Program

-The IDB can arrange a tour of vacant or underutilized properties or buildings with potential customers, construction specialties and other brokers to identify requirements that would provide value for inducing a sale or promotion of the property.
-The Team would provide a written summary of requirements that could be performed immediately to help make the property more desirable, improve safety and bring it into regulatory compliance.
-If you are interested in arranging this type of tour, please contact the IDB at 256-772-2885.
+The IDB can arrange a tour of vacant or underutilized properties or buildings with potential customers, construction specialists, and other brokers to identify the requirements that would provide value for inducing a sale or promotion of the property.
+The Team would provide a written summary of requirements that could be performed immediately to help make the property more desirable, improve safety, and bring it into regulatory compliance.
+If you are interested in arranging this type of tour, please contact the IDB at 256-772-2897.